lcslima45/lcslima45/README.md

  <img height = "150em" src = "https://github-readme-stats.vercel.app/api?username=lcslima45&show_icons=true&theme=radical&include_all_commits=true&count_private=true" />
  <img height = "150em" src = "https://github-readme-stats.vercel.app/api/top-langs/?username=lcslima45&layout=compact&langs_count=16&theme=radical" />
+🎓 I'm Computer Engineering Student at Universidade Federal do Ceará.
+🔭 I’m currently working with Go Backend development.
+I like Go because it is simple but seems like C and Python, and I like both.
+Go gives me a powerful standard library to develop good apps.
+⚡ Fun fact: I like to play guitar but this has nothing to do with programming languages.

 <!--
 **lcslima45/lcslima45** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.